 The choice of a dog trainer who will help you train your puppy or dog is a point that should not be overlooked.
 It is very important that the owner can rely entirely on the dog trainer.
 Trust is therefore essential.
 But what should you consider when choosing a dog trainer?

 It may seem important to check the qualifications of the professional.
-In the UK, certification is not centralised so trainers should follow courses recognised by the CPD or the National Open Colleges Network.
-This training certifies that the dog trainer has mastered the methods of dog training and that they have all the knowledge relating to the specificities of each breed of dog.
+The qualifications dog trainers certify that they mastered the methods of dog training and that they have all the knowledge relating to the specificities of each breed of dog.
 They will therefore be able to adapt their training to the breed (guard dog, sheepdog, companion dog, etc.) and advise owners on dog behaviour, diet, and legislation.

 It is imperative to ensure that the dog trainer uses the positive reinforcement method or cooperative care.
 In other words, that they rely on the dog's full cooperation and do not use any coercion.
 That said, it is becoming increasingly difficult, if not impossible with the current advances in animal welfare, to find a dog trainer who still uses the coercive method.
 If the dog trainer offers to use an electric shock collar or spiked collar from the get-go, flee!

 How the owner feels about a dog trainer is also an important criterion.
 The relationship between the dog trainer and the dog must be smooth, but it is also essential that the owner has total trust in the trainer.
 The dog trainer plays a teaching role but also acts as a relay between the dog and the owner and the method used should be in line with the owner’s values.
 In case of doubt, the owner should move on and find another dog trainer who is more in line with their expectations.

 The job is also not just for men as many female dog trainers are just as competent as their male counterparts.
 On this point, the choice is ultimately very personal.